How to Say Lost in Latin?

 • Voice – Whether the sentence is said by one person or multiple persons.

-The parts of speech include nouns, pronouns, verbs, adjectives and adverbs.
-Nouns can refer to specific things, while pronouns replace nouns.
-Pronouns can be singular or plural, depending on whether only one thing is being referred to or many things are being referred to.
+The parts of speech are nouns, pronouns, verbs, adjectives, and adverbs, with pronouns replacing nouns and being singular or plural.
 Verbs express actions, and adjectives modify nouns.
 Adverbs modify verbs, adjectives or other adverbs.
-Some Romance languages still have a special form derived from the ancient neuter plural which is treated grammatically as feminine.
+Some Romance languages still have a special form derived from the ancient neuter plural, which is treated grammatically as feminine.

 Moods indicate the speaker’s attitude towards the subject matter.
-There are two moods: indicative and subjunctive.
-Indicative mood shows facts or opinions.
-Subjunctive mood expresses wishes, commands or questions.
+Specifically, there are two moods: indicative and subjunctive.
+In particular, the indicative mood shows facts or opinions, whereas the subjunctive mood expresses wishes, commands, or questions.

 perdo latin